utkucolak/Draw-a-Portrait-AI/README.md

 •	If you want the change the portrait, just resize your target image to 150x150 and move it to “atam” folder.

-•	Some of the images are still noisy because it wasn’t fully trained when i took the screenshot.